couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 # Best Practices

 The Azure Resource Manager (ARM) templates aim to configure Couchbase according to our recommended best practices on Azure.
 Couchbase recommends ARM for all deployments on Azure.
-We do not recommend Azure Service Manager (ASM).
+We do not recommend Azure Service Manager (ASM), also known as Classic.

 ## Compute